Diagnosing COPD at BIDMC

-Symptoms, risk factors and test results can help doctors determine if you have COPD.
+Symptoms, risk factors and test results can help doctors determine if you have chronic obstructive pulmonary disease (COPD).

 COPD Symptoms and Risk Factors

 Many patients may not notice the symptoms of COPD in its early stages, as the disease can develop over a long period of time without a person experiencing shortness of breath.
-If you experience any of these symptoms or are at risk, it is important to talk with your doctor right away.
+If you experience any of these symptoms or are at risk for COPD, it is important to talk with your doctor right away.

 - A cough with mucus production that does not go away

 - Shortness of breath and increased breathlessness

 - Frequent exposure to lung irritants such as secondhand smoke, cleaning chemicals and other pollutants

 Types of COPD

 Emphysema and chronic bronchitis are the two most common forms of chronic obstructive pulmonary disease.
 Some cases of COPD have also been linked to genetics.